An Online Safety Advisor will be in touch within 24 hours

 2.3 All purchases are subject to Part B of these terms and conditions.
 Please read those terms carefully before committing to a purchase.

-2.4 If your school has purchased access to content, you will automatically be granted access to the relevant content through your account.
-Please ensure that you have the correct school associated with your account so you are given access to the correct content.
+2.4 If your school has purchased access to content, you will automatically be granted access to the content and functionality which is relevant to you through your account.
+Please ensure that you have the correct school and role associated with your account so you are given access to the correct content.

 2.5 We will let you know if the school you are associated with cancels its membership.
 The following applies when a school cancels its membership: